bobmhong/gcp-live-k8s-visualizer/README.md

 ### Usage:
    * First install a Kubernetes or Container Engine Cluster
    * Clone this repository
+   * Edit env.js to set your cluster prefix as appropriate.
    * Run the script `sh run.sh` or start the proxy manually with `kubectl proxy -w=src/`

 ### Prerequisites